gogorichie/tf-grafana-influxdb-ds-module/README.md

-# tf-grafana-influxdb-ds-module

-# Grafana InfluxDB Datasource
+# Grafana InfluxDB Datasource Module

 This Terraform module provides a convenient way to provision Grafana InfluxDB Datasources as code.